 Under UK regulations, service technicians must have an ACS qualification and be registered with Gas Safe if they work with gas on any of the following:

 We offer standard and bespoke ACS packages.
-However, so that we can ensure we provide you with the correct programme, it is necessary to discuss your needs directly with you before we can provide an accurate quote and time scale for you to achieve your qualification.
-Before you call, we recommend you read the detailed information below so that you have the correct information to hand so that we can advise you correctly.
+However, to ensure we provide you with the correct programme, it is necessary to discuss your needs directly with you before we can provide an accurate quote and time scale for you to achieve your qualification.
+Before you call, we recommend you read the detailed information below so that you have the correct information to hand during our conversation.

-Before you can begin ACS training, you must be able to demonstrate a minimum of 12 months on-the-job experience working with gas and hold a valid pre-learning gas qualification.
+Before you can begin ACS training, you must be able to demonstrate a minimum of 6 months on-the-job experience working with gas and hold a valid pre-learning gas qualification e.g. ACoPS/STGW.

 As a caravan service technician, you are able to work within the scope of an STGW (formally ACoPs) certificate for the majority of service work.
 Therefore, you can easily build a portfolio of works to demonstrate your gas experience.
 Your STGW certificate counts as a pre-learning qualification; however, there must be a six-month gap between completing your STGW assessment and beginning ACS training.

 An ACS gas qualification is made up of a number of mandatory core and optional appliance units.
 The minimum number an operative can take is one core unit and four appliances.
 The majority of service technicians will need a core unit in LPG gas for leisure accommodation vehicles and supplemented by 4-6 appliance units depending upon the type of work they intend to do; but an extensive catalogue of units is available where required.

 The ACS programme is tailored to each learner; therefore, the duration and cost is reflective of your individual requirements and your chosen gas training centre.